 Opal, a lonely girl, befriends a stray dog she finds in Winn Dixie.
 Her adventures with this dog that she names Winn Dixie teach her about friendship, forgiveness, and getting to know people before judging them.

-This is another great book to use if you want to compare and contrast a book with its movie version.
+This is another great book to use if you want your 3rd, 4th, or 5th grade students to compare and contrast a book with its movie version.

-This is another classic that every student should read (or hear read) at least once in their life!
+This is another classic that every student should read (or hear read aloud) at least once in their life!

-The teachers surveyed recommended different books from the series, although the favorite is The Lion, the Witch and the Wardrobe.
+The teachers surveyed recommended a variety of different books from the series, although the general favorite is The Lion, the Witch and the Wardrobe.

-This story contains Christian symbolism, with Aslan the lion sacrificing his own life in order to save the life of a traitor Edmund.
-However, with themes of betrayal, forgiveness, sacrifice, and family, those from a different faith (or of no faith) can still appreciate this story.
+Note: This story contains Christian symbolism, with Aslan the lion sacrificing his own life in order to save the life of a traitor Edmund.
+However, the story is not overtly Christian.
+With themes of betrayal, forgiveness, sacrifice, and family, those from a different faith (or of no faith) can still appreciate this story.

 These stories can engage even the most reluctant reader.
 Each chapter is a different story about one of the kids at Wayside School, a school where the classrooms were built one on top of each other, 30 stories high, instead of next to each other.